owickstrom/komposition/docs/src/user-guide/concepts/projects.md

 From there, you can either create a new project, or opening an existing project.

+When creating a new project, you will be prompted for:

+* The settings for your final video render, i.e. video resolution and frame rate.
+These are currently the only configurable parameters.
+Also, these cannot be reconfigured once the project has been created.
-When creating a new project, you will be prompted for a directory in which the project files will be saved.
+* A directory in which the project files will be saved.
 Depending on your operating system's file selector dialog, you might need to create a directory manually and select that.

 To open an existing project, use the file selector to select the same directory you specified when creating the project.